 A beacon of trusted news content in a turbulent media space

-It helps European citizens to contextualise trending stories such as the COVID-19 pandemic, climate change and migration and to better understand of how neighbouring countries are coping with these challenges.
+Participating public service media contribute to a news recommendation service that helps European citizens contextualise trending stories such as the COVID-19 pandemic, climate change, and migration and better understand how neighbouring countries are coping with these challenges.

 The tool empowers broadcasters to transcend language barriers and bring trusted content to citizens of all ages across Europe.

 “A European Perspective” is co-funded by a grant from the European Commission's Multimedia Actions programme.
-However, content production overheads are borne entirely by the participating broadcasters which retain full editorial control over their stories.
+However, content production overheads are borne entirely by the participating broadcasters, which retain full editorial control over their stories.

 In the framework of the EU-funded project, “A European Perspective” is complemented by a second Europe-wide content offer, “The European Collection”, which is managed by ARTE.
 “The European Collection” is a curated selection of documentaries, magazine shows and reports focusing on European politics and society.
 It comprises programmes produced by France Télévisions, Switzerland's SRG SSR, and the German public broadcasters ARD and ZDF.